viown/SeaScript/README.md

 SeaScript is a simple, typeless programming language made in C.

-Seascript is designed to be fast and reliable while maintaining the capabilities of a high-level language.
+SeaScript is designed to be fast and reliable while maintaining the capabilities of a high-level language.

 # Example Program

 example.ssc:

     function wait(seconds) {
-        global start = time(); // UNIX time
+        decl start = time(); // UNIX time

         while ((time() - start) < seconds) {}
     }